 Sometimes whenever I’m really tired, I take a run to get energized.
 I’ve never heard of drinking coffee before a run, nor would I. I don’t know though.
-I’d like to think adrenaline is better for your body than caffine?posted about 5 years ago
+I’d like to think adrenaline is better for your body than caffine?posted over 5 years ago

-supposedly drinking black coffee kinda stilmulates your metabolism and helps you burn more calories or something. not sure if it works though. there are so many of those calorie-burning scams. i don’t even really know what’s real anymore :(posted about 5 years ago
+supposedly drinking black coffee kinda stilmulates your metabolism and helps you burn more calories or something. not sure if it works though. there are so many of those calorie-burning scams. i don’t even really know what’s real anymore :(posted over 5 years ago

 If caffeine makes you lose any weight at all, it’s only in the short term, because it’s a diuretic, or because it keeps you full because it’s a hot liquid, in which case hot water would do just as good.